AreebE/CardMaker/Resources/README.md

 - Blueprint: This class is used to determine where the symbols go, based on a card's rank.

+- RoundGraphics: This class is used to draw all components of a round, such as:
+  - The pot
+  - The current player's cards
+  - The board itself
+  - The previous bet
+  - The cards that should be on the board
+  - The winning hands (at the end of a round)
 ---
-FaceDrawers (Inside Graphics)
+# FaceDrawers (Inside Graphics)
--

-This class is used to draw the symbols representing a specific suit, along with being able to draw cards with a rank of King, Queen, or Jack.
+> This class is used to draw the symbols representing a specific suit, along with being able to draw cards with a rank of King, Queen, or Jack.

 - CardFaceDrawer: This class is abstract and meant to be extended.
 It is used for drawing the symbols of a card or the face cards (King, Queen, and Jack)